-Underwriter Shares
+Underwriter Number of Shares

+Underwiner Slidies

 Wachovia Capital Markets, LLC

 Banc of America Securities LLC

 RBC Capital Markets Corporation

 Raymond James & Associates, Inc.

 Total 15,000,000

 The underwriters have agreed to purchase all of the shares shown in the above table if any of those shares are purchased.
 If an underwriter defaults, the underwriting agreement provides that the purchase commitments of the non-defaulting underwriters may be increased or the underwriting agreement may be terminated.